How does it work?

-Malicious email attachment attacks occur when attackers attach files to email that that can install malware capable of destroying data and stealing information.
+Malicious email attachments are designed to launch an attack on a users computer.
+The attachments within these malicious emails can be disguised as documents, PDFs, e-files, and voicemails.
+Attackers attach these files to email that can install malware capable of destroying data and stealing information.
 Some of these infections can allow the attacker to take control of the user’s computer, giving attackers access to the screen, capture keystrokes, and access other network systems.

 Start with user education, but back it up with email attachment security solutions.

 Install endpoint and server-based antivirus scanners.
 Be aware though of a time lag between attackers creating new malware and those malware signatures appearing in anti-virus (AV) databases.
 Recent tests show only 10% of endpoint AV engines recognise a threat a full 24 hours after it was delivered; part of this is due to the polymorphic malware approached adopted by many attackers.

 Implement an email gateway with a machine-learning function and real-time IP reputation scanning that can detect suspicious language and sender aspects.
 Ensure the gateway can unpack nested archive files (like .zip and .rar) and block executables to look for potentially malicious programs.
 It is also typically best practice to consider using a different gateway AV than what is used on the endpoint to provide diversity and increase likelihood of detection.